ChuckNorrison/memecontestbot/README.md

 Call the bot with argument `-c` or `--config` and a path to desired configfile to override default `config.py`.

-More detailed infos can be found in the [pyrogram docs](https://docs.pyrogram.org/start/setup)
+More detailed infos for Telegram API used can be found in the [pyrogram docs](https://docs.pyrogram.org/start/setup)